 Treating Dry Eye

-As a primary method of treating, we will always start with artificial tears/eye drops and warm compresses with massage and cleaning lids.
+As a primary treatment method, we will always start with artificial tears/eye drops and warm compresses with massage and cleaning lids.

 You may need: